EshtaolGirma/DEMOZ_Client_App/readme.md

 // we created separated repo for the back end and front end. https://github.com/EshtaolGirma/DEMOZ_API Our project is monthly expense managing app what we chose to name it "Demoz" app.

 The app is aimed to be used for properly using a monthly income, by providing a mechanism to record and have quick acces to view all income and expenses. it also provide a better way to manage bills with a reminder to when the next payment date is, by calculating it based on the frequency of days inputted by the user.
-The app motivate to having a saving plan and following it through the plan by showing how many days and moeny left to reach the user goals.
-And When it comes to debt and loans it recordes who is the loaner and borrower and the amount of cash involved nad the date the deal was made.
+The app motivate to having a saving plan and following it through the plan by showing how many days and money left to reach the user goals.
+And When it comes to debt and loans it recordes who is the loaner and borrower and the amount of cash involved and the date the deal was made.
-A user must first register or (login if they has an account already existing) they to have acces to freatures of the app provides.
+A user must first register or (login if they has an account already existing) they to have acces to features of the app provides.
 It uses Flutter is an open-source UI software development kit, and Bloc for state management.